Glycemic Index of Pears - dried

 What is the glycemic index of Pears - dried?

-Pears - dried has a glycemic index (GI) of 43, which is classified as low GI.
-As a low GI food, Pears - dried provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Pears - dried has a glycemic index of 43, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Pears - dried?